 How to Use Park Hopper as a Strategy

 Use your Park Hopper tickets as a strategy to get the starting park you want when booking theme park reservations.
 At times, one park may not have any reservations left during your visit for 1-Park Per Day Tickets for one or either park.
 You might want to visit the other park but then you check the calendar for Park Hopper tickets and see more options.
 A Park Hopper may be the ticket you need to unlock those days.
 Park Hopper tickets usually have better availability than the 1-Park tickets.
 You can see the difference between 1 Park Per Day availability compared to the Park Hopper availability at the same time in May 2022.
-(These images, taken March 30, 2022, are for example only and do not reflect current availability.)
+(These images are for example only and do not reflect current availability.)

 Once again, if you are staying on-site at one of the Disneyland Resort hotels, you’ll want to link your hotel reservation.
 It will unlock better theme park availability for you!
 You can book rooms directly with your froggy friends to get a discounted rate.
 Ribbit!